Inventive Step for Software Inventions at the EPO

 - Finally, as with other inventions, decide whether the technical person skilled in the art would have employed the distinguishing features to solve the technical problem.
 Could/would considerations again apply.

 One of the most contentious issues is what aims and features are to be considered as non-technical and technical.
-Some recent cases introduce the concept of a “notional business person” to provide a more structured approach to addressing that debate.
+The concept of a “notional business person” is sometimes used to provide a more structured approach to addressing that debate.

 The notional business person

 The “notional business person” is a colleague of the person skilled in the art, introduced by Technical Board of Appeal 3.5.01 in T 1463/11 to give some objectivity to the process of assigning features and aims to being technical or non-technical.
 In the modified five step problem and solution approach, the job of the notional business person is to define the non-technical requirements which the person skilled in the art must then implement.
 The notional business person cannot contribute to inventive step; inventive step must be shown in the implementation of the requirements by the person skilled in the art.